x3419/ShareShooter/readme.md

 - s
 		- Specify a single share to search.
 - o
-		- Save stdout to a file
+		- Save stdout to a file with timestamps

 		ShareShooter.exe -o %temp%\out.txt